Mary Poppins Opens the Door: Plot summary

-Finally, after Mary and the children have a nonmagical (but nonetheless wondrous) afternoon playing on the swings at the Park, the citizens of the town as well as many other characters from the previous two books turn out in front of the house to have a farewell party.
+Finally, after Mary and the children have a non-magical (but nonetheless wondrous) afternoon playing on the swings at the Park, the citizens of the town as well as many other characters from the previous two books turn out in front of the house to have a farewell party.
 Before going inside, Mary urges the children to be good and remember everything she told them, and they realise that it is Mary, not the other characters, who is departing.
+They rush to the nursery to see her open and walk through the nursery door's reflection in the window.
+Mary Poppins then opens her parrot headed umbrella, and it soars up into the sky, taking her with it.
+The Banks Children are happy she kept her promise by staying till the "door" opened.
+Mrs Banks arrives afterwards, and sees the children alone.
+Mrs Brill tells her that Mary Poppins has left again, and she is distraught about what she is going to do without a nanny for the children.
+Mr Banks is distracted by the music playing outside, and encourages his wife to just forget about it and dance with him.

-They rush to the nursery to see her open and leave through the nursery door's reflection in the window.
-Later that evening, Mr. Banks sees a shooting star, and they all wish upon it.
-The children wish to remember Mary Poppins all their lives, and they faintly make her out in the star.
+When he has finished dancing with his wife, he sees what he thinks is a shooting star, (though it is really Mary Poppins flying away on her umbrella) and they all wish upon it.
+The children wish to remember Mary Poppins for the rest of their lives, and they faintly make her out in the star.
 They wave and she waves back to them.
 The narrator remarks, "Mary Poppins herself had flown away, but the gifts she had brought would remain for always."

+They promise to never forget her, and she hears this and smiles and waves to them, before the darkness hides her, and they see her and her umbrella for the last time ever.

+The Banks Family sigh that Mary Poppins has gone, but happily decide to sit by the fire together.
+(This presumably meaning that the parents have decided to spend more time with their children thanks to Mary's lessons).